If you’ve lost your license in Iowa, you may have to file for SR-22 insurance in order to get your license back.

 What if I don’t have a car?

 If you don’t own a car but you intend to drive, you still need to file for an SR-22.
-You’ll need to purchase a non-owner or operator insurance policy to get your license back.
+You’ll need to purchase a non-owner or operator insurance policy to get your license reinstated.

 What if I’m from another state?

 If you have an SR-22 from another state, maintain it while driving in Iowa.
-Call the Iowa Department of Transportation to determine whether your SR-22 is sufficient in Iowa.
+Call the Iowa Department of Transportation (DOT) to determine whether your SR-22 is sufficient in Iowa.

 If you move from Iowa and want to apply for a license in another state, you still need to meet Iowa’s SR-22 requirements.
 You and a driver’s license official need to complete an Iowa Residency Statement form.